SharkLava/quick-and-dirty-arch-install-guide/README.md

 ```
 ## Partition the disks
 ##### Note: If you are installing Arch on an NVME drive you might see that your partitions are named like nvme0nX instead of sdaX.
 Use cfdisk to make your partitions.
-You will need an EFI partition at the start of your disk(sda1) of at least 500Mb Set its type as ESP.
+You will need an EFI partition at the start of your disk(sda1) of at least 500Mb.
+Set its type as ESP.
 Allocate the rest of the drive to your root partition(I know, I know seperate home drive but it isn't *required* to have a functional machine).
-Set it to primary and ext4 and select write to write changed to the drive(Don't Forget to mark it with the boot flag!).
+Set it to primary and ext4 and select write to write changes to the drive(Don't forget to mark it with the boot flag!).
 Now select quit.
 ## Format the boot partition
 ```
 mkfs.fat -F32 /dev/sda1